rian39/notes/latour_down_2018.md

 tell us a little about where you'd like to land and with whom  you agree to share a dwelling place

-wave of populism, migration crisis, growth of inequalities: 'three different responses, basically comprehensible if not effecit, to the powerful reaction of the Earth ot what gloabalization has done to it.
+wave of populism, migration crisis, growth of inequalities: 'three different responses, basically comprehensible if not effecit, to the powerful reaction of the Earth to what gloabalization has done to it.
 20-21

 Terrestrial with a capital T to emphasize that we are referring to a concept, and even specifying in advance where we are headed: the Terrestrial as a new *political actor.* 40